ursetto/ghpages-testbed/index.md

 # Github pages testbed

 This is a testbed.
 Lorum ipsum, etc. See it on [GitHub Pages](https://ursetto.github.io/ghpages-testbed) aka [site.url]({{ site.github.url }}).
-During local testing, `site.url` incorrectly points to 404 URL https://github.com/pages/ursetto/ghpages-testbed, but it works find on GitHub.
+During local testing, `site.url` incorrectly points to 404 URL https://github.com/pages/ursetto/ghpages-testbed, but it works fine on GitHub.

 ## Notes